 The 2022 World Cup in Qatar begins, warts and all

-DOHA, Qatar — The 2022 World Cup begins Sunday (11am ET kickoff) in Qatar with the host country's national soccer team taking on Ecuador.
+DOHA, Qatar — The 2022 World Cup began Sunday in Qatar with the host country's national soccer team taking on Ecuador and ultimately losing, 2-0.

 In a world divided in so many ways, the tournament is a rare uniter.
 FIFA, soccer's international governing body, projects five billion people will tune in, again making the month-long event the most-watched-sports spectacle on the planet.